 - Hurricane season starts on June 1 and lasts through Nov.
 30 — though it usually peaks between August and September.

 - Moving companies in Texas must be licensed with the TxDMV, so make sure your moving company is licensed before hiring them.

-- You do not need any moving permits, but check on local parking restrictions before moving to Texas.
+- You do not need any moving permits but check on local parking restrictions before moving to Texas.

 Change your address online.
 To make your move from California to Texas easier, consider changing your address online.
-It is easy to do, inexpensive, and will ensure that your mail arrives to your new home with you.
+It is easy to do, inexpensive, and will ensure that your mail arrives at your new home with you.

 Cities and Metro Areas